shanonhmhsu/shanonhmhsu.github.io/index.md

 Welcome!
 I am an Assistant Professor in the Economics Department at National Taiwan University.

 I am interested in economic geography, economic history, development economics, and political economy.
-I study how social and economic forces shape the distribution of economic activity, with a focus on agglomeration and technological transitions.
+I study how social and economic forces shape the distribution of economic activity from a historical perspective.

 I completed my Ph.D. in Economics from the University of Chicago in 2024.